pedrohfonseca81/chatbot/README.md

 # Chat bot

 We created this project with the aim of trying to "recreate" SimSimi.
-Yes, you can recreate your own game.
+Yes, you can create your own game.

 ![](https://i.imgur.com/gzgmjab.png)